sneakysnakeX299/screentorch/README.md

 - Fix dodgy solutions and make code less spaghetti
 - Add shortcut to stop ffmpeg
 - Fix the final bit of the code so space could be saved

+# Bug reports:
+Please, report bugs, so I can fix them.
+Feel free to pull and rework it, I'd like to learn from better coders than me.
+Thank you.